jc-chen/imageCompression/README.md

+Disclaimer:

-imageKmeans.jl adapted from k-means algorithm provided in assignment. clustering2Dplot.jl provided from assignment.
+imageKmeans.jl is adapted from k-means algorithm provided in assignment. clustering2Dplot.jl is provided from assignment.